nautobot/nautobot-app-device-lifecycle-mgmt/docs/user/software_lifecycle.md

 - Validated Software - 4.21M:
     - device types: 7150-S64
     - device roles: leaf
     - software: 4.21M

+When a Validated Software object is assigned to both device tenants and device type then these are used in conjunction (logical AND).
+That is, such an object will apply to devices that are assigned both, specified device tenant AND device type.

+This logic is used to allow to specify a subset of the devices of a given type by adding additional constraint in the form of tenant.

+For example, in the below case **Validated Software 4.21M** will apply to **Device 1** only since **Device 2** has a match for device type only.

+- Device 1
+    - device type: 7150-S64
+    - device tenants: tenant_A
+    - software: 4.21M

+- Device 2
+    - device type: 7150-S64
+    - device tenants: tenant_B
+    - software: 4.21M

+- Validated Software - 4.21M:
+    - device types: 7150-S64
+    - device tenants: tenant_A
+    - software: 4.21M

 ### Behavior when using API to retrieve Validated Software list for devices and inventory items